arnav3000/aap_configuration_template/README.md

 #### NOTE

-Below are required to be changed with new password :
+Below are required to be changed with new vaulted value when creating a new vault file for a new environment :
-- ah_password, controller_pass and controller_api_user_pass
+- ah_password, controller_pass and controller_api_user_pass, ah_token_username, ah_token_password